YARC-Official/OpenSource/README.md

 - Have fun making cool icons.

 A template for the icon can be downloaded [here](https://github.com/YARC-Official/OpenSource/raw/master/ignore/template.psd).
 Icons must be made using this file.

+### Although the template is 302x302, the icon MUST BE 256x256.
+256x256 is the optimal icon size.

 # 🆕 Guidelines for NEW Sources